FAQs: Review or audit of sustainability reports

 - include a statement of the auditor’s opinion on whether the inclusion of any additional information under s296A(3)(c) of the Corporations Act in the notes to the climate statements, was necessary to make the disclosures required by s296D of the Corporations Act: see s309A(4) of the Corporations Act.
 However, ASIC does not expect that reporting entities will need to include notes to the climate statements in a sustainability report.
 For further information, see paragraphs 96 to 97 of RG 280, and

 - specify the date on which the auditor’s report on the sustainability report is made: see s309A of the Corporations Act.
-See also ASSA 5010.

-8. Do modified liability settings apply to statements in an auditor’s report on the sustainability report?
+9. When do modified liability settings apply to statements in an auditor’s report?

-Temporary modified liability settings apply in specific circumstances to certain types of statements (protected statements), including in an auditor’s report on the sustainability report.
-For further information, please see paragraphs 61 to 69 of RG 280.
+Temporary modified liability settings apply in specific circumstances to certain types of statements (protected statements), including in:

-The modified liability settings do not extend to statements made in an auditor’s report on the sustainability report that are not for the purposes of complying with the Corporations Act or the auditing standards.
+The modified liability settings apply to protected statements in the type of auditor’s reports described above if they are made for the purposes of complying with the Corporations Act or the auditing standards: see s1707DA(5) and s1707DB(5).

-However, specific company auditor appointment requirements apply differently to auditors of annual financial reports where the reporting entity is a company limited by guarantee or proprietary company: see s327A(1A)(a), s327B(1A)(b), s325(2)(b) and s324BD(1)(c) of the Corporations Act.
+Specific company auditor appointment requirements apply differently to auditors of annual financial reports where the reporting entity is a company limited by guarantee or proprietary company: see s327A(1A)(a), s327B(1A)(b), s325(2)(b) and s324BD(1)(c) of the Corporations Act.

 For further information, see ASIC Regulatory Guide 26: Resignation, removal and replacement of auditors (RG 26).